gvwilson/sensibleadventures/cloudherd/new.md

 wanted to.
 Until then, it looked like they were on their own.
 She just wished they had more dried apples.
-Or some of her mother's soda bread, heavy and dark with a rime of salt on the crust and some soft goof's milk cheese slathered on top...
+Or some of her mother's soda bread, heavy and dark with a rime of salt on the crust and some soft goof's milk cheese slathered on top.
+Her stomach rumbled again.

 They found Ulfmaerr perched on a log over a stream a few hundred strides further down the faint path.
 A long string dangled from his